BRADLEY IS CURRENTLY CLOSED FOR CLIMBING.

 We need volunteers to attend monthly New Britain Water Department and New Britain Common Council meetings to advocate for the Ragged Mountain Foundation and climbers, as this presence is crucial in demonstrating ongoing community support for climbing access at Bradley.
 Your personal testimonies about what Bradley climbing and public recreation mean to you and the community will help reinforce the importance of preserving this cherished outdoor space.

-Attendees are allotted a short amount of time to speak to the council, and our goal is have individuals each month speak on behalf of RMF and climbing access at Bradley.
+Attendees are allotted 3 minutes each to speak to the council, and our goal is have individuals each month speak on behalf of RMF and climbing access at Bradley.

 Does this sounds like your kind of thing?
 If so, we could really use your help.
-Please send an email to RMF board members Jen Chmiel and Kyle Cifarelli indicating your interest, and they will help you out and provide you all the details.
+Please send an email to RMF board members Jen Chmiel and Kyle Cifarelli indicating your interest, and they will help you coordinate.

 WEAR IT.